1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To put any channel as a favorite:

-- From the Web app kChat (online service) kchat.infomaniak.com), click on the icon star located at the top of a canal.
+- From the kChat Web app (online service) kchat.infomaniak.com), click on the star icon at the top of a channel.

-- A new menu Favourites will appear in the left sidebar grouping all the items you have put as a favourite (valid for your user only):
+- A new Favourites menu will appear in the left sidebar with all the items you put as a favourite (valid for your user only):

 Putting a channel in a deafened state